 What do you want to do next?
 These ongoing performance conversations might be anything from a brief project update to a quarterly review.
 Either way, don’t assume your enthusiasm for wanting to succeed is obvious to anyone, especially not your manager.
 Make your aspirations clear.
 Also, acknowledge anything positive your manager has to say, the relevant support they have provided as well as your team.
 Show gratitude for kind words and group efforts.

 This goes both ways, but you are responsible for your end of the deal.
 There is only so much you and your manager can do as individuals and as a team.
 Be clear on your goals going into the meeting and crystal clear leaving it on what can be achieved by each of you, by when and what supports are needed if any.

-Every 1:1 you have is an opportunity for growth, so seize it.
+Every regular 1:1 meeting you have is an opportunity for growth, so seize it.
 It can come in the form of informing your manager, updating them or receiving praise, recognition or constructive feedback.
 Each one is a step forward, so it’s important to prepare so each time, you are taking the biggest step possible.
 That’s in your hands and worth doing so that your career aspirations and working experience can be as successful and fulfilling as possible.

 At Frankli, we’re on a mission to help people optimise these ongoing performance conversations.
 We bring simplicity and transparency to your experience through goal-setting, real-time feedback, 1:1s, pulse surveys and review cycles.